French Americans: French language in the United States

 According to the National Education Bureau, French is the second most commonly taught foreign language in American schools, behind Spanish.
 The percentage of people who learn French language in the United States is 12.3%.
 French was the most commonly taught foreign language until the 1980s; a subsequent influx of Hispanic immigrants aided the growth of Spanish into the 21st century.
 According to the U.S. 2000 Census, French is the third most spoken language in the United States after English and Spanish, with 2,097,206 speakers, up from 1,930,404 in 1990.
 The language is also commonly spoken by Haitian immigrants in Florida and New York City.

 As a result of French immigration to what is now the United States in the 17th and 18th centuries, the French language was once widely spoken in a few dozen scattered villages in the Midwest.
 Migrants from Quebec after 1860 brought the language to New England.
 French-language newspapers existed in many American cities; especially New Orleans and in certain cities in New England.
 Americans of French descent often lived in predominantly French neighborhoods; where they attended schools and churches that used their language.
 Before 1920 French Canadian neighborhoods were sometimes known as "Little Canada".

 After 1960, the "Little Canadas" faded away.
 There were few French-language institutions other than Catholic churches.
 There were some French newspapers, but they had a total of only 50,000 subscribers in 1935.
 The World War II generation avoided bilingual education for their children, and insisted they speak English.
 By 1976, nine in ten Franco Americans usually spoke English and scholars generally agreed that "the younger generation of Franco-American youth had rejected their heritage."

+Culture

+The Cuisine of Louisiana was shaped by French settlers.
+The French brought french fries to the United States.
+Their French wine winemaking traditions have also spread to California, Oregon, and Washington.
+Additionally, numerous small dairies are moving away from traditional American cheeses like cheddar and American, instead focusing on producing cheeses using French methods.
+Goat cheese, in particular, has become increasingly popular in the United States recently.